Bot for selling dumplings

 .text(`I sent ${amount} TON`, "check_transaction");

-And we send our message with the keyboard, where we ask the user to send a transaction to our wallet address with a randomly generated comment
+Send the message using the keyboard, in which ask the user to send a transaction to our wallet address with a randomly generated comment.

 await ctx.reply(